Brewers vs. Giants Player Props Betting Odds

-Player props are listed for Thairo Estrada and Rowdy Tellez, among others, when the San Francisco Giants host the Milwaukee Brewers at Oracle Park on Saturday at 7:15 PM ET.
+The San Francisco Giants host the Milwaukee Brewers at Oracle Park on Sunday at 4:05 PM ET.
+Those looking to place a player prop bet can find odds on Rowdy Tellez and others in this contest.

 Bet on this matchup or its props with DraftKings!